m-lab/jostler/README.md

 ### 6.1.
 Third-Party requirements

-The words “should” and “must” in the following lines should be interpreted as defined [here](https://www.ietf.org/rfc/rfc2119.txt).
+The words should and must in the following lines should be interpreted as defined [here](https://www.ietf.org/rfc/rfc2119.txt).
-M-Lab’s website has an [Experiment Requirements](https://www.measurementlab.net/experimenter-requirements-guidelines/#experiment-requirements) section that includes many of the following requirements.
+M-Lab's website has an [Experiment Requirements](https://www.measurementlab.net/experimenter-requirements-guidelines/#experiment-requirements) section that includes many of the following requirements.